osrf/gazebo_tutorials/extrude_svg/tutorial.md

 [[file:files/save-model.png|400px]]

-Set the name of the new model to "HollowWheel", and fill the information under the `Advanced Options` section.
+Set the name of the new model to "HollowWheel", and fill in the information under the `Advanced Options` section.
 Press the `Save` button.

 > Your new Gazebo model is now ready to roll ;-)